likhithnagaraj79/Kaiburr-Task-1/README.md

 2Task Execution Manager
 ## Support_Snapshots - Supports for Configuration and installation.
 ## Test_Snapshots - Supports for Testing Edge Cases in Postman.
 (Tested with all edge cases)

-# Introduction:
-    A robust REST API built with Java Spring Boot that lets you easily create, manage, and execute shell command tasks in Kubernetes pods.
-It comes with task scheduling, execution history tracking, command validation, and strong security controls to ensure safe and reliable operation.

 ## Table of Contents

 * [Introduction](#introduction)